sentienhq/Sentien-Launcher/qa-suite.md

 * [ ] Searching for text displays results
 * [ ] Clicking the launcher icon displays the list of apps
 * [ ] When clicking on a search item, the corresponding intent is triggered
-* [ ] When going back to Zeno, search results have been cleared
+* [ ] When going back to Sentien, search results have been cleared
-* [ ] When going back to Zeno, the item has been added to history
+* [ ] When going back to Sentien, the item has been added to history
 * [ ] History is displayed when search box is empty
 * [ ] Three dots menu is displayed to the right
 * [ ] Entering a search query replaces the three-dots menu with an "X"